SleekDB/docs/2.0/query-builder.md

 You can also use multiple `where` conditions.

-Retrieve all users that have products.totalSaved > 10 AND products.totalBought > 20.
+Retrieve all users that have `products.totalSaved > 10 AND products.totalBought > 20`.

 ```php
 // inline & using where method multiple times